 We aim to make the process of taking out Down’s syndrome travel insurance quick and simple.
 We’ll ask some questions about their condition, and this will help us create a policy that’s especially suited to them.

 If you’d prefer, you can apply for travel insurance for Down’s syndrome online, or if you’d rather speak to one of our friendly team over the phone, you can call 02392 419 080.

 We’ll make sure you understand exactly what is included with our Down’s syndrome travel insurance, as well as how to get help while on holiday, and what to do if you need to make a claim.

 As we mentioned before, the main thing to ensure before you travel is that everyone’s doctor is happy for them to travel.
 Try to get this assurance well in advance of when you want to take your trip, and before you make any bookings.

 Each person’s doctor will tell them if they need to take any extra health precautions before their holiday, such as vaccinations or to keep any associated symptoms under control.
 You may need extra supplies of medication while you’re away too, as you may not be able to get what you need overseas.

 Take time to plan your journey to and from your destination, and remember to let your airline know of your party’s healthcare needs if you plan to fly.
 You might feel more comfortable when things are not too far from your normal routine, so think about taking a holiday that will allow you to stay within your comfort zone.

 As for where to go on holiday, you may already have a destination in mind, but if not, there are specialist travel companies created for people with Down’s syndrome and other disabilities.
 These organisations can help you enjoy a trip away that includes all the support you need, with specially designed activities and accommodation.
-Take a look at this list on Travel for All.

 There’s more information and support for people with Down’s syndrome on the Down’s syndrome Association website.